 Related: How Do I Know if My Air Conditioner is Running Properly?

 A breathable canvas cover will stop leaves, nuts and other rubbish from dropping into your system.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know heavy snow is approaching.
-Snow and ice that collect inside your system can melt and refreeze, damaging condenser coils and reducing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is coming.
+Snow and ice that build up inside your system can melt and refreeze, breaking condenser coils and reducing efficiency.

-Although it’s not always possible to expect a hailstorm, you can temporarily cover your system if a bad storm is coming in Port St. Lucie.
-Hail can seriously damage your system’s exterior, affecting efficiency.
+Although it’s not always possible to expect a hailstorm, you can temporarily cover your AC if a strong storm is imminent in Port St. Lucie.
+Hail can seriously damage your system’s exterior, impacting efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Custom Air Systems Inc provides assistance.
+Whether you have questions about heating and cooling or need air conditioning service, Custom Air Systems Inc offers help.
 Give us a call at 772-247-2283 or schedule an appointment online.